 Joshua Aston was sentenced to life without parole for an offense committed when he was sixteen.

 Juvenile Law Center joined Arizona Justice Project and law firm Coppersmith Brockelman in filing an amicus brief in the Arizona Court of Appeals in support of Mr. Aston.
-Our brief argued that his sentence is unconstitutional under Miller v.
+The brief argued that his sentence is unconstitutional under Miller v.
 Alabama, as he could not have been sentenced to anything less severe than life without parole.
-We further argued that the U.S. Supreme Court’s recent decision in Jones v.
+The brief further argued that the U.S. Supreme Court’s recent decision in Jones v.
 Mississippi does not affect the unconstitutionality of Mr. Aston’s natural life sentence under Miller and does not reflect a change in controlling law.